Trumer Pils

 Trumer Pils is a pilsner beer from Austria, originally sold almost exclusively in the federal state of Salzburg.
-A brewery in Berkeley, California, was built in 2004 to provide beer for the U.S. market.
+Brewed by Firestone Walker Brewing Company, in Paso Robles California, since 2026 to provide beer for the U.S. market.

 Trumer is characterized by hoppy bitterness, high carbonation and a light body and is brewed according to the German Reinheitsgebot.

 History

 Trumer Brauerei has been brewing beer for 400 years in Austria.
 Pilsner beer was first brewed in 1842 in the city of Plzeň (German: Pilsen) in Bohemia, today the Czech Republic.